bbartow/CmdrKerfy.github.io/_posts/2014-08-20-INDVolcano.md

 ---
 <center>![USAID](http://i.imgur.com/fs6AlD4.png)</center>

-##<strong>Improving Data Poor Environments</strong>
+##<strong>Better Understanding What's At Risk Around Volcanoes</strong>

 ![Flee](http://i.imgur.com/vwdh3dW.jpg)

-Many poopy volcanoes lack open data about the buildings and infrastructure surrounding them, making it difficult to ascertain the risk posed by volcanic hazards.
+Many active volcanoes lack open data about the buildings and infrastructure surrounding them, making it difficult to ascertain the risk posed by volcanic hazards.
 This problem is especially evident in Indonesia; Figure 1 below demonstrates the extent of this problem.
-Kediri, a town 19 miles to the West of Mount Kelud in East Java was evacuated earlier this year when threatened by Kelud’s February eruption.
+Kediri, a town 19 miles to the West of Mount Kelud in East Java, was evacuated earlier this year when threatened by Kelud’s February eruption.
 Despite this, virtually no effort has been made to map the homes and infrastructure of this or any other surrounding town.
 Determining the extent and distribution of risk to local infrastructure posed by Kelud is just as difficult today as it was before its most recent eruption.

 ![Volcano1](http://i.imgur.com/0q0ODRz.png)

 <center><sup><i>Fig.1 Bing Map Imagery and OpenStreetMap Image of Kediri, Indonesia</i></sup></center>

-The open data community is working on fixing these data gaps around the world.
+Open data initiatives and volunteer communities are helping to fix these information gaps around the world.
+OpenStreetMap, often referred to as the Wikipedia of maps, is a collaborative project to create a free editable map of the world.
 Figure 2 highlights the infrastructure added to OpenStreetMap (OSM) for a different areas in Indonesia, in this case central Jakarta.
-OpenStreetMap, often referred to as the Wikipedia of maps, is a collaborative project to create a free editable map of the world.
-Jakarta has received much attention and effort from this community and the local open data community.
+Jakarta has received significant attention and effort from OSM volunteer mappers.

 ![Volcano2](http://i.imgur.com/3PguS3W.png)

 <center><sup><i>Fig.2 Bing Maps Imagery and OpenStreetMap Image of Jakarta, Indonesia</i></sup></center>

-All of the dark tan polygons displayed on the right of Fig. 2 are descriptions of Jakarta’s buildings which were added to OSM, They are now available not just in the picture or on OSM’s website but to download by anybody for free for use in a variety of software.
+All of the dark tan polygons displayed on the right of Fig. 2 are descriptions of Jakarta’s buildings which were added to OSM.
+This data is now available, not just in the picture or on OSM’s website, but to download by anybody for free for use in a variety of software.
 This data can be used in hazard risk models, to inform development decisions or for a variety of other purposes.

 -----
-##<strong>USAID/OFDA Use of Limited Data</strong>
+##<strong>The Problem of Missing Data</strong>
 <ol></ol>
 ###Decision Making

-USAID/OFDA is already using OpenStreetMap data for planning.
-Taken from the latest Indonesian Fact Sheet, these images show the information constraints USAID/OFDA currently faces.
-The OFDA regional team and their partners are actively planning evacuation routes using the best available data.
+Many national governments, IGOs, and NGOs, including USAID/OFDA partners, use OpenStreetMap data for planning.
+This evacuation planning map and subsequent images highlight the scarcity of quality information about many at-risk areas.

 ![FactSheet](http://i.imgur.com/VAVEDLG.jpg)

-<center><sup><i>Image of a map, taken from the latest USAID/OFDA Indonesian Fact Sheet.</i></sup></center>
+<center><sup><i>Image of a Government of Indonesia evacuation route map using OSM data, taken from the latest USAID/OFDA Indonesian Fact Sheet.</i></sup></center>

 ![FactSheet2](http://i.imgur.com/WMOIyGt.jpg)